DFE-Digital/apply-for-teacher-training/adr/0009-async-and-scheduled-jobs.md

 ## Context

-This service will need to process applications automatically and periodically in order to enforce time-dependent business rules and modify application status/state.
+This service will need to process applications automatically and periodically in order to enforce time-dependent business rules and modify application state.
 Therefore, we need a way to run domain logic code outside the context of web requests, reliably and in a proactive/scheduled way.

 ### Findings